IsHaltEchtSo/xp_tracker/readme.md

 <h1> The XP Tracker </h1>

-<p> The hero that turns your life into the ultimate game just arrived! </p>
+<p> The hero that turns your learning-life into the ultimate game just arrived! </p>